Morning Sickness and Hyperemesis Gravidarum

 If you are diagnosed with Hyperemesis, a plan of care to promote a healthy outcome for you and your baby can be developed.
 It is important to receive treatment early to prevent complications.

-Every woman and her pregnancy are different and therefore every treatment is also different.
-Mild cases of Hyperemesis can be simply controlled by a change in diet, rest and antacids.
+Every woman and her pregnancy are different and therefore every treatment is different.
+Mild cases of Hyperemesis can be simply controlled by a change of diet, rest and antacids.

 Dietary Modification Suggestions

-- Eat frequent small meals every two – three hours
+- Eat frequent, small meals every two to three hours.

 - Speak to your healthcare provider about your symptoms and how they affect you.
-He or she may recommend a safe and effective medication to treat your nausea and/or vomiting and to prevent the progression of the condition
+They may recommend a safe and effective medication to treat your nausea and/or vomiting and to prevent the progression of the condition.

-- Drink fluids ½ hour before a meal or ½ hour after a meal.
-Avoid drinking during your meal
+- Drink fluidshalf an hour before a meal or half an hour after a meal.
+Avoid drinking during your meal to avoid becoming overfull.

-- Try eating cold food rather than hot food (cold foods have less odour)
+- Try to eat cold food rather than hot food (cold foods have less odour).